-Peter Childs is Professor of Modern English Literature at Newman University, formerly at University of Gloucestershire (See profile).
+Peter Childs is Professor of Modern English Literature at Newman University in Birmingham, and was formerly at University of Gloucestershire (See profile).

-He has published twenty books on literature and culture
+He has published over twenty books on literature and culture

 post-1900, has written extensively on contemporary fiction, and is